J4NN0/wordlist-generator/README.md

 # Usage

 The wordlist will containt strings with length from 1 character to the max size (decided by you).
+Keep in mind that the more will be the size of string the more time the toll will take to generate the wordlist.

-You can choose how each string have to be composed through the following methods:
+Different ways to create your wordlist:

    - Wordlist with whole alphabet (a-zA-z)